imr-framework/quickNAT_pytorch/README.md

 5. To exit from virtual environment, we can run **deactivate** under the **Scripts** folder in the virtual environment folder.

-## Connect virtual environment to Jypyter notebook
+## Connect virtual environment to Jupyter notebook
 1. First activate your virtual environment using method described above.

 2. Install IPython kernel to Jupyter notebook using `pip install --user ipykernel`